keichi/hpcmaspa17-pfanalyzer/src/1_intro.md

 input and simulates the congestion on each link of the interconnect.
 To allow the simulation of dynamic and application-aware interconnects, the routing module of the simulator accepts communication patterns as its input and dynamically makes routing decision based on the pattern.
-Also, the simulator is capable of concurrently running multiple jobs to reproduce a realistic HPC cluster environment.
+Furthermore, the simulator is capable of concurrently running multiple jobs to reproduce a realistic HPC cluster environment.
 Job scheduling, node selection and process mapping are also simulated.
 This simulator is designed to be lightweight and fast to allow research and development based on trial and error.
 In addition to the simulator, we also design and develop a custom profiler to extract communication patterns from applications for use in conjunction with our proposed simulator.